 Appeal to your audience but don’t forget to personalize it.
 Be authentic, share personal stories or experiences, and put your emotions into it.
 People prefer authenticity and leaders they can relate to.
 When they don’t feel a connection to you and your presentation, they will immediately disengage.

 The only way to get better at presenting is to practice.
 The more you do it, the less you’ll be nervous next time.
-You can learn and develop all the skills you’ll need when presenting with our Presenting Skills course.
-The next date for this course is on the 14th of November.
+You can learn and develop all the skills you’ll need when presenting with our Presenting Skills eLearning course.
+The next date for this course is on the 11th of April.
 Enroll now!

 The last two years changed the workplace and work culture drastically.
 Employees and employers had to adapt to sudden challenges brought on by the pandemic.